QubesOS/qubes-doc/developer/system/gui.md

   and pass this to dom0 via the deprecated `MFNDUMP` message.
-- New `qubes-gui` versions will rely on `qubes-drv` having allocated memory using gntalloc, and then pass the grant table indexes gntalloc has chosen to the GUI daemon using using the `WINDOW_DUMP` message.
+- New `qubes-gui` versions will rely on `qubes-drv` having allocated memory using gntalloc, and then pass the grant table indexes gntalloc has chosen to the GUI daemon using the `WINDOW_DUMP` message.

 Now, `qubes-guid` has to tell the dom0 Xorg server about the location of the buffer.
 There is no supported way (e.g. Xorg extension) to do this zero-copy style.